Wilden AODD Pumps for Titanium Dioxide Pigment Manufacturing

 The Challenge: Finding an Efficient, Long-Term Solution for Abrasive Fluid Refinement

-The customer was originally going to use a Yamada AODD pump, which would meet their requirements, but it wasn’t the most efficient solution for them.
-We made a case for why a Wilden AODD pump (with a larger up-front cost) would be a better investment for them.
+The customer was originally going to use a Yamada AODD pump, which would meet their requirements, but it wasn't the most efficient solution for them.
+We made a case for why a Wilden AODD pump (with a higher up-front cost) would be a better investment for them.

 The Investigation: Trusting the Numbers to Tell the Story

 Our pump application expert outlined three weak spots in the Yamada pump that the customer needed to be made aware of: pump flow, energy consumption, and costs for parts.

 Wilden vs. Yamada Pump Flow

 Wilden's pump flow curves were compared to Yamada's to determine how much energy the customer could save using a Wilden vs. Yamada pump.